 Soldiers from two armies faced each other on the battlefield.
 The land stretched beyond the horizon.
 There was an uncountable number of soldiers on both sides.
 They were about to dual to the death.
 I understood that this was a war that has been waged for many thousand of years.
 One army worn black armor.
 The other wore white clothing and armor.
 The black army was armored and read for battle.
 Their sword, arrows, spears, shields and other weapons were poised to strike.
 Many of the soldiers in white stood poised.
 They were ready to enter the battle at a moment’s notice.
 Yet many soldiers were not ready.
 They were on the battlefield but were still trying to determine which pieces were to be worn.
 Some simply disregarded their armor.
 The enemy was advancing but they were not ready for the conflict.
 Above them an innumerable hosts of angels flew with swords drawn.
 They too were waiting to join the battle.

-I was shown this battle scene while in prayer two years ago.
-It illustrates the war between the Kingdom of God and the Kingdom of darkness.
+Two years ago, while in prayer, the Lord showed me this battle scene.
+It illustrates the state of the ongoing war between the Kingdom of God and the Kingdom of darkness.
 The soldiers in white are the saints of God.
 When the Lord showed me, I could sense His sadness that this has been the case for far too long.

 For too long, too many of us have lived oblivious to the war that rages around us.
 Some are aware of the war but do not know how to fight.
 Unfortunately, others are aware but they chose to depend on someone to fight on their behalf.
 These are the soldiers that ‘simply disregarded their armor’.

 God desires that we remain vigilant and always ready for battle.
-He to reign as victors over everything that comes to try us.
+He desires that we triumph over everything that comes to try us.
 The first step is to understand that God has already equipped us for the battle.

-From the first day we were saved.
-The very day you confessed Him as Lord and Savior we received our armor.
-It is important that we understand this armor and know how to effectively use it in the war against the Kingdom of Darkness.
+From the first day you were saved.
+The very day you confessed Him as Lord and Savior you received your armor.
+It is important that you understand this armor and know how to effectively use it in the war against the Kingdom of Darkness.

-So please join me, as I explore every aspect of our supernatural armor in a series of articles.
-The aim is to empower you to walk in victory.
+Please join me, as I explore every aspect of our supernatural armor in a series of articles.
+The aim of the articles is to empower you to walk in victory.
 Come!
 Let’s dive in!

 13 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.